Posted by Signature Medical Group on Wednesday, January 10, 2018 in Obstetrics/Gynecology

 The website adds: "Most birth control pills use the same type of estrogen in various doses, but each brand of pill may offer a slightly different type of the hormone progestin, at different doses.
 The result?
 Potentially different side effects.
 Whichever one you try, give it at least 3 months for any side effects to pass."

 At Signature Medical Group, our OB-GYNs will answer all your questions related to birth control and pregnancy.
-We're at several convenient locations in the St. Louis, Kansas City and Bolivar, Mo., areas.
+We're at several convenient locations in the St. Louis and Kansas City areas.
 Make an appointment today.

 - birth control